psottomayorpereir/COP4520-ProgrammingAssignment1/README.md

 ---

-The code was tested with different test cases and the output for each test is as follows:
+The code was tested with different test cases to make sure the results were accurate and the output for each test is as follows:

 <br />

 **_Test 1:_** Primes between 1 and 10<sup>2</sup>.

-> Execution Time: 1ms Total: 25 Sum: 1060 <br />
+> Execution Time: 1ms Total: 25 Sum: 1060<br />
 > Top 10 primes: [53, 59, 61, 67, 71, 73, 79, 83, 89, 97]

 <br />